falkr/ttm4115/pages/unit-1-setup/teamwork-1.md

 ### Find Your Teams Channel

-In the Team for the course you find a channel for each team.
-(It may be listed under *hidden channels*.)

-Use this (public) channel when you meet and share your video, so others can join your meeting.
-This is a bit like working together in a big room and you can visit the table of another team.
+In the Team for the course, create a **public** channel for your Team.
+Call it *Team XX*, so for instance *Team 01* for Team 1.
+Keep it public so other can send you files and messages, we need that later in the course.

 Store all your documents in the files section of your team's channel.